Erik Jonsson School of Engineering and Computer Science

 Fast Track Baccalaureate/Master's Degrees

 The Department of Mechanical Engineering offers upper-division Honors for outstanding students in the BS Mechanical Engineering degree program.
 This program offers special sections of designated classes and other activities designed to enhance the educational experience of exceptional students.
 Admission to the Honors programs requires a 3.500 or better GPA (grade point average) in at least 30 semester credit hours of coursework.
 Graduation with Honors requires a 3.500 or better GPA and completion of at least 6 honors classes.
-These honors classes must include either Senior Honors (MECH 4399) or Undergraduate Research in Mechanical Engineering (MECH 4V98) and a Senior Honors Thesis must be completed within one of those two classes.
+These honors classes must include either Senior Honors in Mechanical Engineering (MECH 4399) or Undergraduate Research in Mechanical Engineering (MECH 4V98) and a Senior Honors Thesis must be completed within one of those two classes.
 While the topics may be related, the Senior Thesis does not replace the need for the student to complete a regular Senior Design Project.
 The other 5 honors classes can come from a mixture of Graduate level (up to a count of 4) classes and special honor sections of regular undergraduate MECH classes (up to a count of 2).

 Departmental Honors with Distinction may be awarded to students whose Senior Honors Thesis is judged by a faculty committee to be of exemplary quality.
 Only students graduating with Departmental Honors are eligible.
 Thesis/projects must be submitted by the deadline that applies to MS Theses in the graduating semester to allow for proper evaluation.
 Students interested in Honors with Distinction are encouraged to start working on their thesis/project a year prior to graduation.